cheesydev-labs/kotlin-app/README.md

 Run ElasticSearch, Logstash and Kibana with the default configurations in localhost.
 For Logstash, you need to provide a conf file describing where to listen for log entries and how to parse and filter them.
-There's a `logstach.conf` expecting entries from `application.log` file, all in this same dir to keep things simple.
+There's a `logstash.conf` expecting entries from `application.log` file, all in this same dir to keep things simple.

 ```